NickPantuso/SongCatalog/README.md

 # SongCatalog

-A program which starts you with an empty music catalog, then allows you to add, delete, and replace any songs you'd like.
-For each song you add, it will ask for the song title, the artist, and the genre.
+A program that starts you with an empty music catalog that you can add, delete, and replace songs from.
+For each song you add, it will ask for the song title, artist, and genre.
+Also allows you to display all songs within the catalog, as well as all songs within a certain genre.

 # What was learned?